todd-dsm/rsync-backups/readme.md

 lrwxr-xr-x 1 root     1 Oct 31 07:59 'Macintosh HD' -> /
 drwxrwxr-x 5 $USER  160 Oct 24 09:05  storage <- success!
 ```

+There is a longer explanation on [macOS Storage options] if needed.

 ### Install the Backup Script